April 30th – Completed Brackets Due

 May 1st-29th – Round 1 Voting (results reflected in graphics below)

-June 1st to June 29th – Round 2 Voting (voting details in the “questions” section below)
+June 1st to June 29th – Round 2 Voting (results reflected in graphics below)

 LIVE ROUNDS – Held at Annual Conference in Dallas, TX